 The default rate for A-rated municipal bonds is only 0.05%.
 By the time you get to Aaa, the top rated Moody's municipal bonds, the default rate drops to 0%.

 It's up to you to decide how much risk you want to take.
 Studying the chart makes me comfortable buying some Baa rated municipal bonds in the portfolio with a 0.32% default rate in order to get a higher yield.

 Here's the final snapshot after filtering out the best zero coupon municipal bond offerings from the main spreadsheet.
 The Folsom Cordova and Anaheim bonds look attractive, but I'd have to lock my money up for 13-14 years instead of my sweet spot range of 5-10 years.

-Oh, and in case you’re wondering, all these zero coupon yield to maturities were 0.5% – 0.85% lower right before the presidential election.
-It’s the same for most zero coupon bonds.
-That’s a nice $5,000 – $8,500 a year lift in tax free income on a $1,000,000 position.
-All five YTMs are also greater than my 2.375% and 2.5% mortgages as well, without taking into consideration the tax benefits.
+All these zero coupon yield to maturities were 0.5% – 0.85% lower right before the presidential election.
+It's the same for most zero coupon bonds.
+That's a nice $5,000 – $8,500 a year lift in tax free income on a $1,000,000 position.
+All five YTMs are also greater than my 2.375% and 2.5% mortgages as well.
+This doesn't even take into consideration the tax benefits.

-Manage Your Finances In One Place: One of the best ways to grow your wealth is by signing up with Personal Capital to track your finances for free.
-They are an award-winning online platform that aggregates all your financial accounts in one place so you can see where you can optimize your money, track your net worth, manage your cash flow, and analyze your portfolio for excess fees.
-I use Personal Capital to figure out my investment asset allocation to best decide how much of a municipal bond portfolio I would like to build over the next several years.
+Grow your wealth is by signing up with Empower to track your finances for free.
+They are an award-winning online platform that aggregates all your financial accounts in one place.
+This way you can see where you can optimize your money and track your net worth.
+You can also analyze your portfolio for excess fees.